wbshwe/World-Happiness-Report-Project/README.md

 World Happiness Project Repository

-This file includes all the code and output from RStudio.
+project-code.rmd includes all the code and output from RStudio.